lugablima/drivenpass/README.md

 | `type`         | `string`| **Required**.
 Card type.              |

 `The card can only be of the following types: credit, debit, credit_debit`

+`Cannot create two different cards with the same title`

 #### Response: